github/codeql/docs/query-metadata-style-guide.md

 *   `@tags readability`–for queries that detect confusing patterns that make it harder for developers to read the code.
 *   `@tags security`–for queries that detect security weaknesses.
 See below for further information.

 There are also more specific `@tags` that can be specified.
-See, the following pages for more information on the low-level tags:
+See, the the following pages for examples of the low-level tags:

 *   [C/C++ queries](https://wiki.semmle.com/pages/viewpage.action?pageId=19334052)
 *   [C# queries](https://wiki.semmle.com/display/CSHARP/C%23+queries)